- Q&A on the CDRH Export Certification Application and Tracking System (CECATS)

 In March 2013, CECATS was enhanced to allow submission of requests for Certificates of Exportability under sections 801(e)(1) and 802.

-In February 2014, CDRH announced a series of CECATS enhancements.
-As a result of these actions CECATS users will now be able to make changes to their application prior to review, upload additional documents such as mailing labels, and copy export certificates requested under sections 801 and 802.
+In February 2014, CDRH made a series of enhancements which allowed users to make changes to an application prior to review, upload additional documents such as mailing labels, and clone export certificates requested under sections 801 and 802.

 Should you need assistance while in FURLS, please use the “Help Desk” link.
-If you require further assistance with your FURLS account, please contact Registration and Listing using the online feedback form or call 301-796-7400.
+If you require further assistance with your FURLS account, please contact Registration and Listing using the online feedback form or call 301-796-7400 and press option #1.

 If you need assistance on an export specific matter, please send an email to email@example.com or call 301-796-7400 and press option #3.